-Unlike the NFL or NBA, Geocaching doesn’t have an off-season.
-You can go geocaching 365 days a year, and every 4 years you can go 366 days.
+Unlike the NFL or NBA, Geocaching doesn’t have an off-season and you will need geocaching supplies to go geocaching in the winter.
+You can go geocaching 365 days a year, and every 4 years you can go for 366 days.
 Rain or shine, hot or cold…you can always go geocaching!
-You can even go caching when it is freezing outside, and when there is 13 inches of snow on the ground.
+You can even go caching when it is freezing outside, and when there are 13 inches of snow on the ground.
 If you are the cacher who wants to go out trekking on geocaching trails during the winter season, you need to make sure you are prepared with the right geocaching supplies.

 No matter what, it’s important to be prepared with the right geocaching supplies – not just for your own safety, but to make your winter caching experience more enjoyable!

 Getting your geocaching winter supplies together before going out into the cold is so important.
 Some of these geocaching supplies are a no-brainer, but some will hopefully help you when packing for your next geocaching adventure.